Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Related Work

-The bulk of the proposed point cloud deep networks are trained in a supervised manner via large-scale, densely-labeled datasets.
-This annotation burden has inspired the exploration of unsupervised learning of robust feature representations for transfer learning \cite{xiao2023unsupervised}.
-Common unsupervised pretext tasks include self-reconstruction, point cloud up-sampling, and completion of partial point clouds. \citet{achlioptas2018learning} proposed the first point cloud autoencoder (AE) and demonstrated the generative power of the learned latent space and many generative architectures have since been developed \cite{xiao2023unsupervised}.
-Point completion networks have widely adopted an encoder and coarse-to-fine decoder architecture, allowing the network to learn the general shape first and then refine it \cite{yuan2018pcn,fei2022pcnsurvey}.
-Point cloud encoder-decoder-based networks such as these have been shown to perform reasonably well at SSM generation \citet{adams2023point}.
-Though these methods were not designed for SSM, the continuous mapping from the learned latent space to output space results in decoded ordered point clouds, providing correspondence as a by product.
-However, such methods require a sufficiently large and representative training dataset and have yet to be compared to point correspondence approaches \cite{adams2023point}.
+PointNet \citep{qi2017pointnet} was the first deep network designed to process raw point clouds.
+It employs multi-layer perceptrons (MLPs) and symmetric aggregation functions to learn permutation invariant features.
+PointNet++ \citep{qi2017pointnet++} extended this architecture to have a hierarchical structure for learning multiscale geometric information.
+Dynamic graph convolution (DGCNN) \citep{wang2019dgcnn} utilized nearest neighbors to construct point cloud graphs and apply edge convolution.
+Transformer-based methods (\ie PointTransformer \citep{zhao2021pointtrans} and Point-Bert \citep{yu2022pointbert}) have also been developed, which apply self-attention to 3D point cloud processing to learn underlying structure.
+To date, there is no ubiquitous 3D backbone for point cloud networks, but the aforementioned networks are common \citep{xiao2023unsupervised}.
+Supervised training of point cloud networks requires large-scale, densely labeled datasets.
+This annotation burden has inspired the exploration of unsupervised learning of robust feature representations \citep{xiao2023unsupervised}.
+Unsupervised tasks include self-reconstruction, point cloud up-sampling, and completion of partial point clouds. \citet{achlioptas2018learning} proposed the first point cloud autoencoder (AE) and demonstrated the generative power of the learned latent space, which led to the subsequent development of generative architectures \citep{xiao2023unsupervised}.
+Point completion networks have widely adopted an encoder and coarse-to-fine decoder architecture, allowing the network to learn general shape first and then refine it \citep{yuan2018pcn,fei2022pcnsurvey}.
+Point cloud encoder-decoder-based networks such as these have been shown to perform reasonably well at SSM generation \citep{adams2023point}.
+Although these methods were not designed for SSM, the continuous mapping from the learned latent space to output space results in decoded ordered point clouds, providing correspondence as a by-product.
+However, such methods require a sufficiently large and representative training dataset and have yet to be compared to point correspondence approaches \citep{adams2023point}.